 As the largest inland city in NSW, Wagga Wagga is planning for their future.
-With a population expected to grow beyond 80,000 by 2036, Wagga Wagga established an integrated transport plan to help keep their city moving.
+With a population expected to grow beyond 80,000 by 2036, Wagga Wagga established a new integrated cycling transport plan to help keep the city moving.

-Recently, the 45km Levee Link, the first section of Wagga Wagga Commuter Cycle Network to be completed, was officially opened by the local community.
+Recently, the 45km Levee Link, was officially opened by the local community.
+It's first section of the new Wagga Wagga Commuter Cycle Network to be completed.
 Over 200 residents attended the event and enjoyed the new cycling route in their city.

 With 94% of households owning a vehicle, City of Wagga Wagga knew they had an uphill battle to convert people to walking and bike riding instead.
 However, with 70% of residents saying they would ride for transport if it was safer and with the number of bikes sold increasing by 17% between 2007 and 2013, something needed to change.

-In February, 2018 the NSW State Government announced $11.7 million towards implementing Wagga Wagga’s five strategic cycling routes.
-With another $1.45 million from the council, there's a total of $12.8 million investment towards active transport in Wagga Wagga.
+$11.7 million was announced by the NSW Government towards implementing Wagga Wagga’s five strategic cycling routes.
+With another $1.45 million from the council, a total of $12.8 million investment is going towards active transport in Wagga Wagga.

 “Council is committed to promoting an active and healthy lifestyle,” said City of Wagga Wagga Councillor, Greg Conkey OAM.